The-Mastermind1/Compile_Time_Library/README.md

 <br>
 <br>
 <br>
-The struct Supports_Sizeof simply check if you can apply sizeof operator into the passed type ,this used sfinaei <br>
+1) There is a struct Supports_Sizeof which simply checks if you can apply sizeof operator into the passed type ,this uses SFINAE CONSTEXT <br>
-<br> there is also a better version of void that solves most of the problems that std::void_t has <br>
+<br>2) there is also a better version of void that solves most of the problems that std::void_t has <br>
 <br><br> there is also a struct called dimensions which is pretty much the same with the std::rank from C++ Standard , i
 thought about it alone
 <br>